Skoparov/pack_alg/README.md

 template<typename pack_type, typename... types_to_find>
 constexpr bool has_types_no_dup_v = has_types_no_dup<pack_type, types_to_find...>::value;
 ```
-Determines if the specified types are present in the specified pack in O(1) time.
-Only applicable if there are no duplicates in type pack.
+Determines whether the specified types are present in the pack in O(1) time.
+Only applicable if there are no duplicates in the pack.

 ####  add_types_if
 ```
-template<typename pack_type, template< typename > class predicate, typename... types_to_add>
+template<typename pack_type, template<typename> class predicate, typename... types_to_add>
 struct add_types_if;

-template<typename pack_type, template< typename > class predicate, typename... types_to_add>
+template<typename pack_type, template<typename> class predicate, typename... types_to_add>
 using add_types_if_t = typename add_types_if<pack_type, predicate, types_to_add...>::type;
 ```
-Adds the specified types to the specified pack if the predicate is satisfied.
+Appends the types that satisfy the predicate's condition to the pack.

 ####  add_types
 ```
-template<typename pack_type, template< typename > class predicate, typename... types_to_add>
+template<typename pack_type, typename... types_to_add>
 struct add_types;

 template<typename pack_type, typename... types_to_add>
 using add_types_t = add_types_if_t<pack_type, always, types_to_add...>;
 ```
-Adds the specified types to the pack.
+Unconditionally appends the specified types to the pack.

 ####  remove_types_if
 ```